CptConstantine/RoleByPost/README.md

   - Create complex relationships between characters, NPCs, and other entities
   - Hierarchical entity management for companions, minions, and hirelings
   - Support for ownership and control of companions (and speak as them through the narration system)

+- **Inventory and Container Management**
+  - Create items and containers with stacking support for quantities
+  - GMs can create "loot containers" that players can take from and give items to
+  - Inventory tracking for characters with item relationships

 - **Scene Management**
   - Create and manage multiple scenes and keep track of NPCs and notes